Kali River Rapids Review at Disney’s Animal Kingdom

-Location: Asia in between Yak & Yeti Restaurant and Expedition Everest.
-From Everest, you’ll see it on your right just before you arrive at Yak & Yeti.
+Location: Kali River Rapids is located in Asia in between Yak & Yeti Restaurant and Expedition Everest.
+From Everest, you’ll see the entrance on your right just before you arrive at Yak & Yeti.
 From Africa, you’ll see it on your left just after you pass Yak & Yeti Quick Service.
+Maharajah Jungle Trek is located straight past the entrance to Kali River Rapids, near the ride’s exit.

 Ride Length: 5 minutes.